 Find out the process for the meeting that you wish to present at or observe a meeting in advance.

 Twenty minutes is allotted for the Public Participation Period.
-The time allotted may be extended upon a majority vote of council but shall be postponed until after the Bylaw section of the agenda.
+The time allotted may be extended upon a majority vote of council.

 When approaching the podium state your name and address clearly and speak directly into the microphone provided.